Pronunciation of 'Chamaecyparis'

 English (United States)

-A genus of evergreen coniferous trees in the cypress family, commonly found in temperate regions.
+A genus of evergreen conifers in the cypress family, commonly known as false cypress.